Where can I buy Nutrience?

 No matter what a cat’s urinary pH is, increased water consumption is recommended for cats with or prone to urinary crystals, as more water intake helps dilute the urine, which helps reduce the risk.

 Whether you feed wet or dry food, investing in a water fountain is highly recommended for cats with crystal concerns to help reduce the risk.
-Water fountains encourage most cats to drink more, especially if your cat prefers aerated, fresh, running water, or drinking from a smooth surface like the shower or basin.
+Water fountains encourage most cats to drink more, especially if your cat prefers aerated, fresh, running water, or drinking from a smooth surface like the shower floor or glass, or out of the basin.

 You can also increase water intake by feeding any Nutrience kibble wet instead of dry.
 Just soak or moisten the kibble in water before you feed it.
 If you use hot water, always check it has cooled down before feeding.
 Leftover soaked kibble should be stored in the fridge and fed the same day it is prepared.
 Throw away any leftover wet food at the end of the day.
 You can also supplement dry kibble with canned or wet food, or feed wet food by itself, especially if you’re concerned your cat is not drinking enough.